michaelbrusegard/Globehub/README.md

 bun install
 ```

+Then you need to copy the `.env.example` file and rename the copy to `.env`.
+This file contains the environment variables that are used in the project.
+You can find the values for the dev environment in the `#env` channel on Discord.

-Then, run the development server:
+Lastly, run the development server:

 ```bash
 bun dev